 We want more faculty and students to use the rich resources available at the Swenson Center.
 This stipend offers a faculty member (of any rank) time, resources, and a modest stipend ($600) to explore materials available at the Center.
 Our hope is that you will then incorporate these resources into your courses or personal research projects.

-Center staff will provide you with one-on-one assistance to conduct 1 week of in-depth research at the Center.
+Center staff will provide you with assistance to conduct one week of in-depth research at the Center.
 Staff will offer continued support for creating class projects.
 We hope this partnership will help foster original research and information literacy skills in students.

 Our collections contain library and archival materials including maps, photographs, music recordings, sheet music, newspapers, microfilm, and more.
 To learn more, see Library/Archives and Research Topics.